Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/ecs-outside-of-games.md

 You can see where this is going.
 For every new property we could try to reuse code by introducing intermediate classes, but it won't be long before we code ourselves into a corner.
 Unfortunately, the real world doesn't fit into a tidy inheritance hierarchy.

-It's not long before your class hierarchy is ten levels deep, bloated with loads of unnecessary data and methods, and there are so many levels of "abstraction" it's hard to figure out what's going on.
+It's not long before your class hierarchy is ten levels deep, bloated with loads of unnecessary data and methods, and there are so many levels of "abstraction" it's hard to figure out what's actually going on.

-Another problem is you'll frequently fall into the [Refused Bequest anti-pattern][rb], where a parent class exposes a method that doesn't actually make sense for some child classes so the child class overrides it to always throw a `throw new InvalidOperationException()`.
+Another problem is you'll frequently fall into the [Refused Bequest anti-pattern][rb].
+This is where a parent class exposes a method that doesn't actually make sense for some child classes so the child class overrides it to always throw a `throw new InvalidOperationException()`.
 Everything still compiles, but now every time you invoke the method on the parent class there'll be a niggling feeling in the back of your head that things may blow up at runtime.

 That's not a fun feeling.
+Especially when you're letting your project manager demo the application and he starts experimenting with combinations of operations you never anticipated or tested for...
+Don't ask me how I know this 😑

 As an aside, have you ever heard of the [Circle-Ellipse Problem][circle-ellipse]?